 - If you need to request a grid account or grid training, please email Research Support.

-- Research GRID Wiki: Provides a new archive resource where faculty can learn and share “how to” information on using the school's research GRID.
+- CBS Research Grid and Research Wiki: Research Grid provides a cutting-edge high-performance computing cluster server, named the CBS Research Grid, designed to support the academic research by faculty and doctoral students.
+The Research Wiki provides a new archive resource where faculty can learn and share “how to” information on using the school's research Grid.

 - ARCGIS mapping software – CBS has a site license for faculty and students to use ARCGIS on their individual laptops.
-To obtain a copy, please fill out a request on this page.
+To obtain a copy, please fill out a request online.

 - For consulting in NLP or Machine Learning, please contact Kriste Krstovski.